-Writers will be assigned a genre, location, and object assignment for their story.
-Assignments will be emailed to the participating writers and posted on this website at about 4 p.m.
-(CST) Feb.
-8.
+Writers will be assigned a genre, location, and object assignment that must be incorporated into their story.
+These writing prompts will be posted on this website at about 4 p.m.
+(CST) Friday, Jan.
+31, 2020.

 All stories must be 1,000 words or less, created within the competition period, and include the specified genre, location, and object.

 Potential genres are action/adventure, comedy, crime caper, drama, fairy tale, fantasy, ghost story, historical fiction, horror, mystery, political satire, romance, romantic comedy, sci-fi, spy, suspense, and thriller.
 The assigned setting (e.g. Kinnick Stadium) must be the predominant location used in the story.
 The assigned object must physically appear at some point in the story.
 For example, if your assigned object is a coffee mug, the actual object must appear in the story rather than a character simply mentioning a coffee mug or the words "coffee mug" appearing as the name of an establishment, in a letter, or on a sign.

 - Deadline: Completed stories must be received by 4 p.m.
 (CST) Sunday, Feb.
 2, 2020.
 All entries not received by the University of Iowa Center for Advancement by that time will be ineligible.

 - How to submit: Stories must be uploaded here or submitted via email to email@example.com.
 The submission details will be announced on foriowa.org/write-now at the start of the contest at 4 p.m.
 (CST) Friday, Jan.
 31, 2020.